mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 The initial memory that is assigned to each pod.
 The units suffix can be one of the following: E, P, T, G, M, K, Ei, Pi, Ti, Gi, Mi, Ki.

+### storage.persistenceType

+The type of storage for the pod.
+Select `single` for data, journal, and logs to be on one partition.
+If this is select both `storage.single.size` and `storage.single.storageClass` must be provided.

+If separate partitions are required for data, journal, and logs then select `multi`, and then provide all the following:

+* `storage.multi.data.size`
+* `storage.multi.data.storageClass`
+* `storage.multi.journal.size`
+* `storage.multi.journal.storageClass`
+* `storage.multi.logs.size`
+* `storage.multi.logs.storageClass`

-### storage.size
+### storage.single.size

 The persistent storage that is assigned to each pod.
 The units suffix can be one of the following: E, P, T, G, M, K, Ei, Pi, Ti, Gi, Mi, Ki.

-### storage.storageClass
+### storage.single.storageClass

-The name of the storage class that is used to create the persistentVolumeClaims.
+The name of the storage class that is used to create the persistentVolumeClaim for the data partition.

-### storage.manageStorage

-A boolean to determine if the `storageClass` and `persistenVolumes` for the deployments are also managed by Helm.

-### storage.pvSize
+### storage.multi.data.size

-The size of the persistentVolume that will be created, if managed by Helm.
+The persistent storage that is assigned to each pod for data storage.
 The units suffix can be one of the following: E, P, T, G, M, K, Ei, Pi, Ti, Gi, Mi, Ki.

+### storage.multi.data.storageClass

+The name of the storage class that is used to create the persistentVolumeClaim for the journal partition.

+### storage.multi.journal.size

+The persistent storage that is assigned to each pod for journal storage.
+The units suffix can be one of the following: E, P, T, G, M, K, Ei, Pi, Ti, Gi, Mi, Ki.

+### storage.multi.journal.storageClass

+The name of the storage class that is used to create the persistentVolumeClaim for the log partition.

-### storage.hostPath
+### storage.multi.logs.size

-The absolute path of a directory on the worker nodes to use as the persistentVolume path, if storage is managed by Helm.
+The persistent storage that is assigned to each pod for log storage.
+The units suffix can be one of the following: E, P, T, G, M, K, Ei, Pi, Ti, Gi, Mi, Ki.

-### storage.workerNodes
+### storage.multi.logs.storageClass

-An array of worker node names that will have persistentVolumes created on if storage is managed by Helm.
-The names of the worker nodes must in the same format as what is returned by `kubectl get node`.
+The name of the storage class that is used to create the persistentVolumeClaim.

 ### tlsEnabled.enabled